jaejunh/clj-esptool/README.md

 ```

-### Try Test Run an EPL Statement Dynamically with Lein REPL
+### Try an EPL Statement Dynamically with Lein REPL

 Now let's try to supply 3.
 EPL Statement: "select * from LogDataEvent" in lein REPL.